Rose and Thorn: Rhosyn Lynne Forrest

-In the miniseries, Gail Simone gave Rhosyn an uncle and godfather, Detective Curtis Leland, who was secretly taking bribes from The 100 and had been unable to stop them killing Rhosyn's parents.
+In the miniseries, Gail Simone gave Rhosyn an uncle and godfather, Detective Curtis Leland, who was secretly taking bribes from The 100 and had been unable to stop them from killing Rhosyn's parents.
 Wracked with guilt and determined to protect his goddaughter, he disposed of two 100 grunts that Thorn had dispatched.
 Curtis was killed while trying to prevent Quince from killing Rhosyn.
 In his final moments, he put a signed confession in his pocket so the police could arrest them.

 It was also revealed that Rose and Thorn are not the only two personalities in Rhosyn's mind.
 The other two shown have been "Mom", a caring and maternal figure much like how Rose remembers their mother, and "Wild Rose", an Irish vigilante who is even more vicious and punitive than Thorn.

 She encountered the Birds of Prey in the Hero Hunters storyline.
 As of Birds of Prey #98, she is employed at Dinah Lance's flower shop, Sherwood Florist II.
 Her most recent appearance was in Birds of Prey #108, where she makes an appearance as one of the heroines called in to confront and intimidate Spy Smasher.

-In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to "The New 52".
-Rose and Thorn appeared in September 2019 as part of the relaunch of the Legion of Superheroes under Brian Michael Bendis and Szymon Kudranski.
-This version of Rose is likewise dual-personalitied, and had a few run-ins with various heroes (including at one point waking up in Arkham Asylum) before medication developed by Lex Luthor suppressed her Thorn Personality, allowing her to live a normal life and get married.
-Rose is immortal (though she did not notice until they stopped making the medicine she took to suppress her Thorn persona, as the condition was now genetically corrected at birth).
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+Rose and Thorn appeared in September 2019 as part of the relaunch of the Legion of Super-Heroes under Brian Michael Bendis and Szymon Kudranski.
+This version of Rose likewise has dual personalities, and had a few run-ins with various heroes (including at one point waking up in Arkham Asylum) before medication developed by Lex Luthor suppressed her Thorn Personality, allowing her to live a normal life and get married.
+In this story, Rose is immortal (though she did not notice until they stopped making the medicine she took to suppress her Thorn persona, as the condition was now genetically corrected at birth).
 She goes to an aged Supergirl for help, but apparently does not receive it as her Thorn personality is later seen going on a murderous rampage against the criminal element in Neo Gotham.
 She lives on Earth unaging for over 1000 years, encountering a number of other prominent future characters including Batman Beyond and Kamandi.
 She is important in the founding of the Legion.

 Powers and abilities

 Exposure to the sap of a rare tropical plant gave Rose Canton's Thorn personality limited control over plant life, especially those with thorny stalks.
 The sap was also responsible for physically transforming Rose into the evil Thorn.
 She also has the ability to spin rapidly like a top.
 Thorn also had Rose's extensive knowledge of botany and plant-related toxins.

-The Rhosyn Lynne Forrest version of Thorn has multiple personalities and is skilled at hand-to-hand combat.
+The Rhosyn Lynne Forrest version of Thorn is skilled at hand-to-hand combat.
+In the "DC Rebirth" version, Rhosyn is immortal and lives unaging for over 1000 years.